Deputy Executive Assistant Commissioner

 David has a Bachelor of Science degree from The Ohio State University in Consumer Affairs and is both a Licensed Customs Broker and Certified Customs Specialist.

-Branch Chief, Drawback & Revenue at U.S. Customs and Border Protection
+Branch Chief, Drawback & Revenue, Commercial Operations Revenue and Entry Division, Trade Policy & Procedures, Office of Trade at U.S. Customs and Border Protection

 Thomas J. Kendrick

-Assistant Center Director, Petroleum, Natural Gas, and Minerals Center at U.S. Customs and Border Protection
+Assistant Center Director, Petroleum, Natural Gas, and Minerals Center at the U.S. Customs and Border Protection

 Partner at Cassidy Levy Kent LLP